vyos/vyos-documentation/docs/cli.rst

   * ``tftp://<host>/<dir>``
   * ``git+https://<user>:<passwd>@<host>/<path>``

+  Since username and password are part of the URI, they need to be properly url encoded if containing special characters.

   .. note:: The number of revisions don't affect the commit-archive.

   .. note:: You may find VyOS not allowing the secure connection because